SAFER Meeting Minutes

 · Report within 24 hours admission is removed, must notify within 8

-of an injury leading to in-patient treatment
+hours of being notified of an injury leading to in-patient treatment

 (except observation / testing only)